 1. Purpose and Eligibility.
-The purpose of this 2015 Nonqualified Stock Option Plan (the “Plan”) of Pressure BioSciences, Inc., a Massachusetts corporation (the “Company”) is to provide nonqualified stock options in the Company (each, an “Award”) to (a) employees, officers, directors, consultants and advisors of the Company and its Parents and Subsidiaries, and (b) any other Person who is determined by the Board to have made (or is expected to make) contributions to the Company.
+The purpose of this 2021 Equity Incentive Plan (the “Plan”) of Pressure BioSciences, Inc., a Massachusetts corporation (the “Company”) is to provide stock options, stock issuances and other equity interests in the Company (each, an “Award”) to (a) employees, officers, directors, consultants and advisors of the Company and its Parents and Subsidiaries, and (b) any other Person who is determined by the Board to have made (or is expected to make) contributions to the Company.
 Any person to whom an Award has been granted under the Plan is called a “Participant.”
 Additional definitions are contained in Section 10.

 b.
 Appointment of Committee.
 To the extent permitted by applicable law, the Board may delegate any or all of its powers under the Plan to one or more committees or subcommittees of the Board (a “Committee”).
 All references in the Plan to the “Board” shall mean such Committee or the Board.

 c.
 Delegation to Executive Officers.
 To the extent permitted by applicable law, the Board may delegate to one or more executive officers of the Company the power to grant Awards and exercise such other powers under the Plan as the Board may determine, provided that the Board shall fix the maximum number of Awards to be granted and the maximum number of shares issuable to any one Participant pursuant to Awards granted by such executive officers.